On Ken Thompson's "Reflections on Trusting Trust"

 A Trivial Backdoor

-As a first attempt to insert such a backdoor, we can modify the C compiler to compile the backdoor instead of the traditional login code, but behave normally in all other situations.
-In particular, our modification might look like
+As a naive attempt to insert such a backdoor, we can consider modifying the C compiler to compile the backdoor instead of the traditional login code when the login code is being compiled, but behave normally in all other situations.
+In pseudocode, our modification might look like

 compile (code)